fatalfeel/proton_cm_open/README.md

 2.

-Preinstall DirectX SDK (June 2010) in Win32, libGLESv2.dll depends on sdk library
+Before download take care of carriage return in source files

-Take care of carriage return in source files
+Preinstall DirectX SDK (June 2010) in Win32, libGLESv2.dll depends on DirectX library

 3.
 First run need to do